Magnetic Fe3O4 Powder

 Thermal, Magnetic and Physical Properties of Fe3O4

 Fine particles could adopt a single domain magnetic structure when their size falls below a critical value.
 In the case of these particles, the magnetic property and their response to an external magnetic field is defined and determined by their thermal energy and magnetic anisotropy energy barrier resulting in a superparamagnetic property at specific and characteristic temperatures called blocking temperature.
-Iron oxide is classified among the particles and materials with super magnetic properties when its particle size is reduced to a desire macron and nano size.
+Iron oxide is classified among the particles and materials with super magnetic properties when its particle size is reduced to a desire micron and nano size.
 Accordingly, this class of particles have been investigated predominantly for their applications in a variety of sectors in technology and biomedicine and so forth 1.
 Iron oxide is generally an electrically conductive material whose conductivity is one million times as high as that of Fe2O3.
 Fe3O4 appears to adopt ferromagnetic property at Curie temperature of 585°C. The excellent electrical conductivity of Fe3O4 compared to Fe2O3 could be ascribed to electron exchange between the Fe2+ and Fe3+ cations.

 The chemical structure of iron oxide is based on a cubic inverse single group structure comprising a packed array of neighboring cubes in which the Fe2+ ions occupy half of the octahedral sites with Fe3+ cations being split evenly across the unoccupied octahedral and tetrahedral sites.
 Fe3O4 samples are non-stoichiometric where the temperature-dependent ferromagnetism originates from the coupling of spins of Fe2+ and Fe3+ electrons in the octahedral sites.
 Therefore, the magnetic is induced by both the octahedral and tetrahedral sites giving it permanent magnetism.
 Synthetic and natural magnetic crystals adopt opaque jet black color and metallic luster.
 The density of Fe3O4 is 5.18 g/cm3, a bit lighter than the reddish-brown Fe3O4.
 Generally, Fe3O4 magnetite particles exhibit hardness of 5.5, similar to glass at ambient temperatures.
 Effective surface areas of magnetite differ based on the preparation method the way that certain procedures lead to coarser and finer particles.
 Nevertheless, common micro-scale particles with diameters of 0.2 µm approximately, exhibit higher surface areas.
 It should be noted that Magnetite particles are not porous.
 In the case of the solubility, Fe3O4 dissolves much faster than other oxides of iron.
 The melting and boiling points Fe3O4 are as high as 1590 and 2623 °C, respectively with the fusion heats, vaporization and decomposition as 138.16 and 298.0 and 605.0 kJ/mole, respectively at elevated temperature of 2623 °C.